There Are Two Kinds of People in the World

 - My Immortal seems to divide the entire population of its derailed Harry Potter-verse into "Goths" and "Preps."
 (And, occasionally, posers — preps who pretend to be goth but really aren't.)
 That there could be living, breathing people who neither belong to nor care about either of these two social groups simply never occurs to the author.

-- Blondie and Tuco from The Good The Bad And The Ugly have this kind of thing going:
+- Blondie and Tuco from have this kind of thing going:

 Tuco: There are two kinds of people in the world, my friend.
 Those with a rope around their neck, and the people who have the job of doing the cutting.